 MARGARET A. PALMER is the Director of the National Socio-Environmental Synthesis Center, an NSF- and University of Maryland-supported research center dedicated to creating synthetic, actionable science related to the structure, functioning, and sustainability of socio-environmental systems.
 As a Distinguished University Professor at the University of Maryland, she oversees a research group focused on watershed science and restoration ecology.
 She has studied streams, wetlands, and estuaries for more than 30 years, with more than 150 scientific publications and multiple ongoing collaborative research grants.
 She is past Director of the Chesapeake Biological Laboratory, she currently serves on the editorial boards of the journals Restoration Ecology and Science, and she most recently published the 2nd edition of The Foundations of Restoration Ecology.
 Dr. Palmer has been honored as an AAAS Fellow, an Aldo Leopold Leadership Fellow, a Lilly Fellow, a Distinguished Scholar Teacher, a University System of Maryland Board of Regent's Faculty Award of Excellence, and an elected fellow of the Society for Freshwater Science as well as the Ecological Society of America (ESA).
 In 2016, she was awarded the ESA Sustainability Science Award.
 She received her BA in biology from Emory University and her PhD in oceanography from the University of South Carolina.

-DAVID L. SEDLAK, NAE, is Professor of Civil and Environmental Engineering at the University of California, Berkeley where he is also the co-Director of the Berkeley Water Center and the Deputy Director of the National Science Foundation's Engineering Research Center on Reinventing the Nation's Urban Water Infrastructure (ReNUWIt).
+DAVID L. SEDLAK, NAE, is the Plato Malozemoff Professor in the Department of Civil & Environmental Engineering at the University of California, Berkeley where he is also the co-Director of the Berkeley Water Center and the Deputy Director of the National Science Foundation's Engineering Research Center on Reinventing the Nation's Urban Water Infrastructure (ReNUWIt).
 His areas of research include analytical methods for measuring organic compounds in water, fate of chemical contaminants in water recycling systems, environmental photochemistry, and ecological engineering.
 He has received several notable awards including the Fulbright Senior Scholar Award in 2003, Paul Busch Award for Innovation in Water Quality Engineering in 2003 and the NSF CAREER Award in 1997.
 Dr. Sedlak received a B.S. in environmental science from Cornell University and a Ph.D. in water chemistry from the University of Wisconsin, Madison.

 P. KAY WHITLOCK is vice president of Christopher B. Burke Engineering, where she manages multidisciplinary water resource, stormwater, and flood control projects.
 Ms. Whitlock has more than 40 years of experience in the areas of water resource management, stormwater management, flood control, water and natural resource engineering, federal, state and local funding, and legislative testimony for project authorizations.
 As a part of the Master Civil Engineering team, she currently manages the hydrology, hydraulics, and water resource permitting for the O’Hare Modernization Program.
 In 2005, she worked with the Metropolitan Water Reclamation District of Greater Chicago to develop the Stormwater Management Plan for Cook County.
 Prior to this, Ms. Whitlock served at a number of public agencies on flood control and water resource management issues, including the Santa Clara Valley Water District, DuPage County, Illinois and the Illinois Division of Water Resources.
 Ms. Whitlock earned her B.S. degree in agricultural engineering from the University of Illinois, Urbana-Champaign and her M.A from the University of Illinois and is a graduate of University of Mississippi’s Management Training Institute.